 Japanese karate terminology is frequently used during practices.
 Our glossary provides brief audio recordings giving pronunciation and each term is defined.
 Special tips are also provided – for example, when “Sensei” is used as an honorific, it is attached to the end of the person’s family name, e.g. Ohshima Sensei (not Sensei Ohshima).

 SKA’s Nisei Week Karate Exhibition & Tournament is the oldest karate demonstration in the United States.
-Every August, karate practitioners from dojos throughout the U.S. and abroad gather at Caltech’s Braun Athletic Center in Pasadena, […]
+Every August, karate practitioners from dojos throughout the U.S. and abroad gather to participate and compete.
+64th Annual Nisei […]